 JOIN THE LAB

 Thank you for exploring the possibility of becoming involved in our lab.
 The success of the lab depends heavily upon the involvement of intelligent and passionate students.
-We are currently taking applications for both undergraduate and graduate students.
+We are currently taking applications for both undergraduate and graduate students, however we would like to emphasize that research assistant positions are highly competitive.
+Our application process is as follows: 1) We will receive your required application materials including a brief resume (1 page) and cover letter (1 page); 2) We will create a personal application file for you that doctoral students and postodoctoral fellows can access to review your materials; 3) If a doctoral student or postdoctoral fellow is interested in interviewing you, he/she will reach out to you at the contact you provide; 4) If you do not hear back, it only means that no one is currently seeking a new research assistant, but your materials will remain on file for when someone is looking to hire.
 We generally select undergraduate students who are willing to commit 10 hours/week for at least 8 months but that is not a prerequisite.
 For example, we may consider a greater weekly commitment over a shorter period of time (e.g., 20 hours/week over 4 months).
 Please read the application procedures for undergraduate and graduate students and contact us with the necessary information.
-We encourage applications from students who are able to bring independent funding from a host country or institution.
+Please only contact us at the email address firstname.lastname@example.org, do not email me directly.
+Inquiries made to me will not be returned to ensure fairness for those seeking positions by having everyone apply through the same interface.
+We encourage applications from students who are able to bring independent funding from a host country or institution as we rarely have funding to support research assistants.

 HIGH SCHOOL RESEARCH OPPORTUNITIES